FiendsOfTheElements/FF1Randomizer/README.md

  - rebase or merge: Methods of taking changes that are in a repo and combining them with your local work
  - pull and push: transferring files from the repo to your local stuff or the other way around.
  - clone: The action of setting up a local git directory that is a clone of a specific repo.
+ - checkout: Swap to a different branch or commit

+ - use `git status` to see what the current situation in your local git directory is.

 #### Github